lkilcommons/ssmtools/README.md

 # DMSP SSM NASA CDF Tools

-This repository includes tools and information about the data from the Magnetometer (SSM) instrument aboard the Defense Meteorolgy Satellite Program spacecraft.
+This repository includes tools and information about the data from the Magnetometer (SSM) instrument aboard the Defense Meteorolgy Satellite Program (DMSP) spacecraft.

-Specificially, it is a companion to the DMSP SSM CDF files which were prepared as part of NASA grant #NNX13AG07G
+Specificially, it is a companion to the Level-2 DMSP SSM CDF files which were prepared as part of NASA grant #NNX13AG07G

 You can get the data from the following locations: